2022-09-12 New Q&A for URC2023

 [3.Q] Is a magnetometer allowed for navigation?
 We designed our navigation system using a magnetometer, then realized the magnetic field on Mars is not sufficient to use on an actual Mars Rover.
 [3.A] Yes, even though they are not analogous to operations on Mars, it would be difficult for us to verify that teams aren't using a digital compass or magnetometer.

 [4.Q] Can we include a microphone on the rover?
 Listening to rover's sounds, not just relying on sensor data, during tasks is great help for operator to determine if everything is working correctly.
-[4.A] Yes, microphones are permitted on board the rover.
-However, teams will need to notify the judges prior to each task in which microphones are being used.
-Judges will then monitor conversations that occur near the rover.
-Spectators are not allowed to provide feedback to the operators and should take care not to do so.
+[4.A] Yes, microphones are permitted on the rover.
+Judges monitor conversations and actions that occur near the rover.
+Spectators are not allowed to provide commentary or other feedback to the operators and should take care not to do so, even if there is not a microphone onboard.

-[5.Q] Is it permissible to utilize a satellite internet provider, such as Exede or HughesNet, in order to achieve a data connection with the robot?
-[5.A] Not for the 2020 competition, but will consider changing this in future if there is enough interest.
+[5.Q] Is it permissible to utilize a satellite internet provider, such as Exede, HughesNet, or Starlink in order to achieve a data connection with the robot?
+[5.A] Not for the 2023 competition, but will consider changing this in future if there is enough interest.
 While we do grant GPS, we currently consider use of a satellite relay to be not quite in the spirit of the competition.
 However, there are plenty of ways to set up a local transponder in the field which we strongly encourage.

 [6.Q] We have amateur radio operator licenses and would like to use 2.4GHz band with high power, but high power is only allowed in the range 2.39-2.45 GHz (channels 1-6).
 Would we be permitted to only use channels 1-6?
 [6.A] During competition you will likely be randomly assigned 2.4GHz channels 1-3, 5-7, or 9-11 based on whichever control station is available when you arrive.
 You would be OK using licensed high power on channels 1-3 or 5-6 but would have to drop back to unlicensed power limits on channels 7 and 9-11.
 We will not guarantee channels ahead because it would make scheduling a nightmare.
 The URC controls on the 2.4 GHz band are very rigid to ensure that one of the most frequently used bands is well regulated, interference free, and predictable for all teams.
 If you want to use licensed high power operation you should consider using the amateur bands outside of the URC controlled 2.4GHz wifi and 900MHz RC bands.
 There are plenty to choose from if you have a license.